 Heating and boilers explained

-Combination boilers have no need for a cold water tank or hot water cylinder which means they are ideal for smaller houses and apartments.
-They produce hot water on demand meaning that you don't waste money heating up hot water you don't need just to sit in a hot water tank.
+Often called combi boilers, they don’t need a cold water tank or hot water cylinder which means they’re ideal for smaller houses and apartments.
+They produce hot water on demand, so you don't waste money heating up hot water you don't need.

-There are some things that you need to consider though in deciding on whether a combination boiler is right for you.
-We will need to test your mains hot water pressure to ensure you have enough pressure to meet your needs in the home.
-In addition, there can be a delay of a few seconds while the water heats up.
+There are some things you need to consider when getting a combi boiler.
+We’ll need to test your mains cold water pressure to ensure it’s powerful enough to meet your needs.
+Also, it takes a few seconds for the water to heat up.

-Conventional boilers work by heating hot water and storing in a tank known as a hot water cylinder.
+These work by heating hot water and storing it in a tank known as a hot water cylinder.
 You'll often find these in an airing cupboard.
 One of the big advantages of a conventional boiler is that you can provide hot water to more than one tap or shower at a time.
-This makes it ideal for larger properties or people who have families using hot water at the same time.
-Another benefit is that you can fit an electrical immersion heater to the hot water tank giving you backup should there be any issues with your boiler.
+This makes it ideal for larger properties or if there are lots of people under one roof.
+Another benefit is that you can fit an electric immersion heater to the hot water tank giving you backup should there be any issues with your boiler.

-However, there are some considerations with conventional boilers.
-You need space for it in addition to a cold water tank – such as in an airing cupboard or in your loft.
+However, you need space for it in addition to a cold water tank – such as in an airing cupboard or in your loft.
 You'll also need controls so that the hot water is heated at the right time for your needs.

 Energy efficient gas boilers mean you could save money on your energy bills.
 However, the savings you make each year will depend on how old and inefficient your existing boiler is.
 Here are some examples on the savings you could make by upgrading an old boiler without controls to a new energy efficient gas boiler:

 |Old boiler rating||Semi-detached house||Detached house||Detached bungalow||Mid-terrace house||Mid-floor flat|